jonod8698/jonod8698.github.io/content/posts/ad-password-audit.md

 Files will be located in C:\Windows\System32\temp

-2. Copy the ntds.dat file to another computer with hashcat installed.
+2. Copy the ntds.dit file to another computer with hashcat installed.

 3. Extract the NTLMv2 hashes from the ntds.dat file.